 All applications should be submitted online.
 In general, graduate students are admitted in the fall semester.
 Our program and course sequences are designed with that in mind.
 The Graduate Committee of the Department of Mathematics evaluates the candidates and makes recommendations to the Graduate School regarding admission.
 The number of students admitted into the program changes from year to year and admissions are made on a competitive basis.
 We consider candidates only after all application materials have been received.

 There are no additional application forms for financial support; students are considered for support based on merit.

 Most PhD students accepted to the program receive an offer of financial support as a Graduate Teaching Assistant (GTA).
 Nevertheless, the number of GTA positions available is limited and sometimes we cannot offer GTAs to all the students we admit.

-Although the admission process continues until the deadlines stated below we start making GTA offers by early February.
+Although the admission process continues until the deadlines stated below we start making GTA offers by mid-to-late February.

 Deadlines for Applications

 For Spring applications, all materials should be received by October 1.

 For Fall applications, all materials should be received by January 5 to ensure full consideration for admission and financial support.